Young Adults Pastor

 Are you married?
 How many children (and grandchildren) do you have?

 Praise God, yes!!
 The Lord blessed me with a wonderful woman and she became my bride on February 3, 2007!
-We have two beautiful children, Haven Grace and Jude McCoy.
+We have three beautiful children.

 What do you enjoy doing in your free time?